jonasmit/jonathanasmith/content/article/how-to-explain-kubernetes-at-dinner/index.md

 My first thought was to answer her question directly - "Kubernetes is a **container orchestration platform** that simplifies the ability for people to manage containers at scale."
 But, of course, that would not have gone over well with an 8 y.o. or probably most people.

 ##### The Food Truck
 So, I did what all dads do when questions gets complex - I came up with an analogy.

+>**Note:** There is the wonderful [Childrens Illustrated Guide to Kubernetes](https://www.cncf.io/the-childrens-illustrated-guide-to-kubernetes/) which is a great source with great visualizations.

 !["Food Truck"](foodtruck.png)

 The great thing about food trucks is that they are essentially small, specialized restaurants on wheels that are fairly inexpensive to operate.
 They usually offer fast service due to their limited menu - purpose-built to make a limited number of menu items and do them really well.
-Being mobile, they can also move to wherever hungry people are located.
-But, during the lunch rush even a food truck can get backed up with a line as each person in line has to wait for each previous order to be filled before they can get their food.
+Being mobile, food trucks can also move to wherever hungry people are located.
+But, during the lunch rush, even an efficient food truck operation can get backed up with a line as each person in line has to wait for each previous order to be filled before they can get their food.

 For example, if the line is 10 people and it takes 1 minute to prepare the order - the person in the back of the line waits 10 minutes.
 If the line grows to 100, thats 1 hour and 40 minute wait.
 Very few people would wait in *that* line resulting in lost business due the limited capacity of a single food truck.